trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

 - JSON stringification in tests or wire-contract fixtures.
 Production JSON encode/decode should prefer schema codecs when the encoded form can be preserved.
+- Client `newableFactory` assertions that preserve vendored callable-plus-new API facades are compatibility boundaries unless the public constructor API is intentionally redesigned.

 ## Acceptance For Final Loop Completion